firmwaremodules/iotfirmware/README.md

 ## Customized Firmware

-If you'd like to customize one of our reference designs for your application, or have an application in mind, get in touch at `contact@firmwaremodules.com`
+If you'd like to customize one of our reference designs for your product, or have an application in mind, get in touch at `contact@firmwaremodules.com`